 PKR on Helix for 10 Years, Winning Multiple Awards along the Way

 London-based PKR is one of the original pioneers of online gaming.
-New features and functionality are introduced all the time through a continuous development cycle supported by Helix Version Control.
-PKR uses Helix to manage multiple and simultaneously developed pre-production test streams and production streams.
+To support the world's most advanced online poker room with over four million registered users around the globe, they needed a version control system that enabled a continuous development cycle.
+After outgrowing Subversion (SVN), they switched to Helix Core for its superior performance and scalability.
+PKR uses Helix Core to manage multiple and simultaneously developed pre-production test streams and production streams.

 Reasons behind PKR's Unwavering Satisfaction with Helix

 Ability to track flexibility of APIs

 Perforce is fully embedded in the development process and has unquestionably contributed to our success."

 PK hosts the world's most advanced online poker room, with over four million registered users around the globe having access to near-infinite customization.
 New features and functionality are introduced all the time through a continuous development cycle, supported by Helix Core.
 PKR uses Helix Core to manage multiple pre-production test streams and production streams.

 In 2005, the founders of PKR spotted an opportunity to bring the rich play experience found in computer games into online gaming.
 Jeremy Longley, PKR's CTO and co-founder explains, "The user experience had been very basic up until then.
 PKR was breaking new territory by introducing characterization and video imagery from the computer games industry and enhancing the visual aspect of online poker.
 We occupy a strong niche in the marketplace: no one is able to match the online poker experience we deliver."